odanoburu/FreeLing-User-Manual/installation-linux.md

 ## Using Python2 instead of Python3

 FreeLing uses UTF8 encoding to support multilinguality.
-Python3 is native
-in UTF8, which provides a much smoother integration with FreeLing.
+Python3 is native in UTF8, which provides a much smoother integration with FreeLing.

-However, you can use FreeLing from Python2 too \(though if you encounter
-encoding problems, don't complain, we told you so...\)
+However, you can use FreeLing from Python2 too \(though if you encounter encoding problems, don't complain, we told you so...\).

-Just specify cmake option `-DPYTHON2_API` instead of `-DPYTHON3_API`.
+You can choose which Python API is generated with CMake options `-DPYTHON2_API` and `-DPYTHON3_API`.

 ## Locale-related problems when installing {#locale-related-problems-when-installing}